coracle-social/triflector/README.md

 # Triflector

-This is a relay implemented using [Khatru](https://github.com/fiatjaf/khatru) which implements a range of access controls.
+This is a relay based on [Khatru](https://github.com/fiatjaf/khatru) which implements a range of access controls.

 ## Basic configuration